Things to do in Cadiz

 A bit of history: in the 15th century, sailors of a Venetian ship contaminated by the plague epidemic were allowed to settle there and built a hermitage.

 A watchtower was then erected to counter any attacks.
-Then, in 1706, the castle was built to strengthen the defences of the city.
+Then, in 1706, the castle was built to strengthen the defenses of the city.

 Today, San Sebastian castle is the opportunity to take a beautiful walk along the ocean and admire a great view of Cadiz seafront.
 Inside you will have access to free exhibitions.
 Its courtyard often hosts concerts and other events.